Frederick Coombs: San Francisco

 Although short, balding, and rotund, Coombs was pompous and vain, and thought himself to be a ladies' man.
 He believed this formed the basis of his dispute with Emperor Norton.
 Norton had torn down some posters that Coombs had put up in Montgomery Street and Coombs reported him to the police.
 As it was not a criminal offence, the police told him they could do nothing, so in an attempt to raise funds for a civil action, he sold his story to the Alta California newspaper.
 When the reporter asked him why Norton would have done such a thing Coombs replied that he "was jealous of my reputation with the fairer sex".
 This caused great amusement and a few days later the Alta California published a story mocking both the men in which they reported that the "light of insanity" could be seen in Coombs's eyes.
 Norton and Coombs, both convinced of their sanity, demanded a retraction, but Norton also issued his own proclamation against Coombs in which he ordered the Chief of Police to:

 [...] seize upon the person of Professor Coombs, falsely called Washington No. 2, as a seditious and turbulent fellow, and to have him sent forthwith, for his own good and the public good, to the State Lunatic Asylum for at least thirty days.

 Following the incident, Coombs left the city immediately, presumably for New York, as in 1868 he was discovered there by Mark Twain.

 Later life and death

 In 1868, Coombs was discovered by Mark Twain in New York City, still believing himself to be Washington and still convinced of the effect of his charms on the ladies, whom he entertained by displaying his legs on street corners.
 Twain reported that he travelled around New York, Philadelphia, Baltimore, and Washington selling photos of himself visiting Benjamin Franklin's grave for 25 cents.

 When the William Penn Mansion in Philadelphia was proposed for demolition Coombs asked Congress to give it to him.
 After it was torn down he switched to demanding the Washington Monument.

 Coombs died in New York City on April 9, 1874.

+In popular culture

+In the June 15, 1956, episode of the western anthology series Death Valley Days, titled "Emperor Norton," Coombs was portrayed opposite Parker Garvie as Norton.